AT&T’s ‘Internet Bill of Rights’ idea is just a power play against Google and Facebook

 First, the idea that AT&T is in favor of net neutrality — the net neutrality we all had and enjoyed — is laughable.

-The company fought tooth and nail against the 2015 rules while they were being prepared, fought them while they were in force, and fought for their rollback and replacement with the new, weaker ones.
-It fought against municipal broadband, pushed the limits of what constitutes a violation of net neutrality, and of course the blockage of Facetime on its network is one of the textbook cases of why we need it in the first place.
+The company fought tooth and nail against the 2015 rules while they were being prepared, fought them while they were in force and fought for their rollback and replacement with the new, weaker ones.
+It fought against municipal broadband, pushed the limits of what constitutes a violation of net neutrality and, of course, the blockage of FaceTime on its network is one of the textbook cases of why we need it in the first place.

 Gigi Sohn, once former FCC Chairman Tom Wheeler’s counselor, isn’t having it.
 “They’ve done everything in their power to undermine consumer protections, competition, municipal broadband… it’s hypocrisy to the tenth degree,” she told me.